Code-Institute-Submissions/milestone-46/README.md

 ### **Media Queries**

-There are 8 separate **Media Query** resolution denominations in the [**CSS**](static/css/style.css) code.
+There are multiple **Media Query** resolution denominations in the templates css files, and I have several in my own [**CSS**](static/css/style.css) code also.
 Every imaginable variation, from the smallest phone to the largest 4K monitor, was used to test the responsivity of the site.
 There are multiple elements being targeted and styled within several **Media Queries**.

 ### **Validation**

 * [**HTML Code Checker**](https://validator.w3.org) - I checked my HTML with the **W3C Markup Validation Service**.
+All errors were caused by the validator having difficulty with Django template code.
 It received the following messages:

-  - Several "Error: Bad value for attribute href on element link: Illegal character in path segment: { is not allowed" warnings, for Jinja template language code across all HTML documents.
+  - Several "Error: Bad value for attribute href on element link: Illegal character in path segment: { is not allowed" warnings, for Django template language code across HTML documents in all Apps.

+  - Several "Error: Text not allowed in element ul in this context" errors, once again due to Django template code.

+  - The '{% load static %} code at the top of 'base.html' was the cause of these errors:
+    - "Error: Element head is missing a required instance of child element title".
+    - "Error: Stray doctype"
+    - "Error: Stray start tag html"
+    - "Fatal Error: Cannot recover after last error.
+Any further errors will be ignored."

   - A "Warning: Consider adding a lang attribute to the html start tag to declare the language of this document" for each template besides base.html.